 We continue to recommend the Town evaluate procedures to improve the reporting of the capital assets additions and disposals.
 Procedures should be implemented to have all departments keep track of capital additions and disposals.
 Invoice support for the additions during the year should be kept in a folder to support the current year activity.
 Regular communication should be completed to review any disposals during the year (at least semi-annually).

 Record all cash accounts on the general ledger

-We continue to recommend the Town record the Deputy Collector and planning board accounts in the Town's general ledger.
-An adjusting entry has been posted to record the \$153,000 of cash on the Town's general ledger.
+We continue to recommend the Town record all cash accounts on the Town's general ledger.